stone-w4tch3r/distrohopper/README.md

 Declarative, cross-distro OS bootstrapper for people who like to hop between Linux distributions but keep the same working environment.

 * Write **one Python file** that lists the apps you need and how their config files must look after the run.
+You can mix `App()` calls with raw pyinfra operations.
 * Run `pyinfra` against any supported host (Ubuntu, Debian, Fedora; more coming) – packages are installed, PPAs/repos are added, dot-files are patched, even arbitrary Python code can be executed remotely.

 The project is a thin, opinionated wrapper around [pyinfra](https://pyinfra.dev) that provides: